-Campbell University maintains a continuing policy of nondiscrimination in employment.
+Campbell University maintains a continuing policy of nondiscrimination in employment as approved by the Trustees and issued by the President.
 It is our policy to provide equal opportunity in all phases of the employment process and in compliance with applicable federal, state, and local laws and regulations.
-Accordingly, the University is committed to administering all educational and employment activities without discrimination as to race, color, sex, gender, age, ethnicity or national origin, religion, disability, or status as a protected veteran, except where appropriate and authorized by law.
+Accordingly, the University is committed to administering all educational and employment activities without discrimination as to race, color, sex, sexual orientation, gender identity, age, ethnicity or national origin, religion, disability, genetic information, protected veteran status and any other characteristic protected by law, except where appropriate and authorized by law.
 This policy of nondiscrimination shall include, but not be limited to, the following employment decisions and practices: hiring; upgrading; promotions; demotions or transfers; layoffs; recalls; terminations; rates of pay or other forms of compensation; selection for training, including apprenticeship; and recruitment or recruitment advertising.

 If you believe that you have been discriminated against in any manner as described above, you should notify your supervisor; department manager; or, as an alternative, the Vice President for Business and Treasurer, or the President.
 Campbell University will continue to direct its management personnel to take such action as may be required to prevent behavior prohibited by this policy.
 All matters will be investigated and appropriate disciplinary action will be taken, up to and including termination of employment, if necessary.
 Retaliation against anyone who complains of or witnesses behavior contrary to this policy is also prohibited.

 Campbell University also maintains affirmative action programs to promote the employment opportunities of minorities, females, qualified individuals with disabilities, disabled veterans, recently separated veterans, armed forces service medal veterans, and Active Duty Wartime or Campaign Badge Veteran.